 December 28 2020 – Sola Boutique Bantry Admin

 At this time of year, there is always an increased push for people to ‘buy local’.
 As a local retail business, of course, I support that sentiment.
-In a town like Bantry that attracts so many tourists each year, all customers are valued and welcome.
+In a town like Bantry in Cork that attracts so many tourists each year, all customers are valued and welcome.
 However, knowing that we can rely on our friends and neighbours for support is a priceless feeling.

 Here in Bantry, we are blessed with a community packed full of supportive locals and visitors.
 Personally, I am very grateful to every one of you.
 Our local businesses are a smouldering hodgepodge of independent traders and artisans from all walks of life.
 Each of us happily welcomes the local and transient support we receive each year.

 Here’s what shopping local means to small businesses in Bantry like Sola Boutique.

 Shopping Local Means We’re Part Of The Community

 When local people shop with a small business, be it occasionally or regularly, that business feels accepted.
 It means that people have made an effort to find out what we do.
 Seeing them come through the shop door or make an order online, we know that they have actively chosen to support us.
 With so much competition nationally and internationally, they could easily shop elsewhere, but they don’t.
 That means a lot.

 Keeping The Community’s Money In The Community